DaemonEngine/Urcheon/README.md

 How to run Urcheon and Esquirel
 -------------------------------

-ℹ️ You may want to install the [DaemonMediaAuthoringKit](https://github.com/DaemonEngine/DaemonMediaAuthoringKit).
+💡️ You may want to install the [DaemonMediaAuthoringKit](https://github.com/DaemonEngine/DaemonMediaAuthoringKit).
 The _DaemonMediaAuthoringKit_ provides a convenient way to install Urcheon with its dependencies alongside some other usual edition tools (like the NetRadiant level editor).
 This makes easy to set-up a complete production environment.

 If you're installing Urcheon separately, for example if you already own all tools required by Urcheon (see [Dependencies](#dependencies)), once you cloned this repository you can add this `bin/` directory to your `$PATH` environment variable to run them easily.